 Recipe FAQs

-Pochero distinguishes itself with its unique combination of ingredients.
+Pochero stands out with its unique combination of ingredients.
 Unlike other Filipino stews with thicker sauces or gravies, Pochero has a lighter, tomato-based broth.
 It also contains bananas, which add a natural sweetness to the dish, along with other ingredients like chickpeas, sweet potatoes, and green beans.

 Variations of Pochero

-- Chicken Pochero: Made with various chicken cuts and has a lighter flavor profile.
+- Chicken Pochero: With various chicken cuts and a lighter flavor profile.

-- Beef Pochero: Made with beef cuts like chuck, brisket, or shank, known for its gelatinous connective tissues.
-This version has a richer, more robust flavor.
+- Beef Pochero: With beef cuts (like chuck, brisket, or shank) and a richer, more robust flavor.

-- Fish Pochero: A lighter alternative, it's best made with meaty fish varieties that complement the flavorful sauce.
+- Fish Pochero: A lighter alternative with meaty fish varieties.

 - Visayan Pochero: A dish from the Visayas region in the Philippines, this version has a clear broth without tomatoes, and includes saba bananas.
 It's typically made with pork or beef, and sometimes with lemongrass for extra aroma.